edHelper.com

 By Jennifer Kenny

 2 "Here we go again," Mom said.
 "We're taking him to the doctor.
 I'm sure it's an ear infection again!"
-Now it's true that almost all children suffer from a middle ear infection at some point.
+Almost all children suffer from a middle ear infection at some point.
 In fact, most children have suffered from one before the age of four.
 Middle ear infections, or otitis media, are very common in those from six months to two years old.
 Usually, they are very easy to treat.
 In Brian's case, though, it wasn't as simple as that.
 He suffered from repeated ear infections.

 4 "That's awful!"
 Cassie yelled.